katyacano/milestone-project-4/README.md

 - Responsive on all device sizes
 - Interactive elements:
     - Search bar
-    - Dining spots library
     - Register form
+    - Sign In/Out actions
+    - My Profile update form
     - Log in/ log out actions
-    - Log a new spot form
+    - Go to secure checkout
+    - Adjust order option at checkout
+    - Secure checkout page
+    - Product management (Add a product) page for admin
-    - Edit and delete spot actions
+    - Edit product page for admin
+    - Edit/Delete options for each product (visible only to admin/superuser)

 <br/>
 <br/>